 - Toxicity is thus feasible.

-Vitamin A is a vitamin that is fat-soluble and therefore needs to be eaten with fat for ideal absorption.
-High vit.
-A Includes foods are carrots, lettuce, dark leafy greens, sweet potatoes, winter squash, dried apricots, cantaloupes, bell peppers, fish, liver, and tropical fruits.
+Vitamin A is an essential organic substance for the human body to grow and develop.
+It is fat-soluble and therefore needs to be eaten with fat for ideal absorption in the small intestine.
+Some High vit.
+A Contained foods are carrots, lettuce, dark leafy greens, sweet potatoes, winter squash, dried apricots, cantaloupes, bell peppers, fish, liver, and tropical colorful fruits such as mangoes, Papaya, and etc.

 Role in a vision: Vit.
 A (retinal) is an important precursor to visual pigment formation, rhodopsin, in the eye’s retina.
-In vision, particularly night vision, Retinal plays a significant role.
-Reduces the incidence of cataracts.
+In the vision, particularly night vision, the Retinal visual pigment, rhodopsin, plays a significant role.
+On the other hand, it reduces the incidence of cataracts.

-Role in growth: Helps to control the growth of cells, differentiation of cells and division of cells.
+Role in growth: This vitamin helps to control the growth of cells, differentiation of cells, and division of cells which are very important for the development of the human body.

-Role in Bone and teeth formation: Promotes adequate bone and teeth development.
+Role in Bone and teeth formation: Moreover, this particular vitamin promotes adequate bone and teeth development in the human body which is very important to growth and development.
 Bone cells are dependent on vit (osteoblasts and osteoclasts).
 A for their ordinary operation.

 Problems associated with Vitamin A